 - In some cell studies, urolithins inhibit the aromatase enzyme that produces estrogen and inhibits the growth of estrogen-responsive breast cancer cells.

 - Animal studies show decreased inflammation in the colon with ellagitannins and the compounds that form from them at levels that could be reached by people eating a healthful diet.

-- In limited animal studies, strawberries inhibit inflammation and decrease the growth of several types of cancer cells.
-Animal studies often use freeze-dried strawberry powder, which is extra-concentrated in ellagic acid.
+Strawberries inhibit inflammation and decrease growth of several types of cancer cells in limited animal studies.
+These studies often use freeze-dried strawberry powder, which is extra-concentrated in ellagic acid.

-- Be cautious about interpreting laboratory studies as applicable to humans.
+Caution is needed when interpreting laboratory studies.
 Cell studies often use phytochemical compounds in the form they occur in berries.
-But in humans, these are broken down into other compounds that circulate through the body.
+But these are broken down into other compounds that circulate through the body.
 Moreover, laboratory studies may use phytochemicals in concentrations far beyond levels that would circulate in the body.

 - Human Studies

 Human studies related to strawberries and cancer risk compare groups of people who consume relatively high and low amounts of total fruit, dietary fiber, berries, or strawberries specifically.

 People who eat more fruits have a lower risk of a wide range of cancers.
 This probably reflects combined protection from many different nutrients and compounds they contain.